- Climate and Environmental History

 Biogeography is the study of the changing distributions of species and groups of species in space and time, and the physical, biological, and cultural factors that influence distribution patterns.
-Four faculty members, Sally Horn, Henri Grissino-Mayer, Liem Tran, and Robert Washington-Allen, conduct research related to vegetation patterns and their controls over recent and long time scales.
+Two faculty members, Sally Horn, and Liem Tran conduct research related to vegetation patterns and their controls over recent and long time scales.
 Biogeographical topics that have engaged department faculty and their students include: fire as an influence on vegetation patterns in the southern Appalachians, western United States, circum-Caribbean, and Mozambique; landscape-scale assessment and modeling of vegetation, climate, and human impacts; modern lake environments and biota; the origins and spread of domesticated plants; the biogeographical consequences of the European Conquest of the New World; and the impacts of Quaternary climate change, drought, and human activity on plants and vegetation across North and South America.
-These projects make use of the Laboratory of Tree-Ring Science, the Laboratory of Paleoenvironmental Research, and other department laboratories.
+These projects make use of the Laboratory of Paleoenvironmental Research, and other department laboratories.

 Climate and Environmental History

 Research on paleoclimate and paleoenvironments contributes to answering fundamental questions about the functioning of Earth’s climate system, “natural” disturbance regimes in ecosystems, and the role of humans in changing the environment, and has important applications in designing conservation and land-management plans.
 Unraveling the past history of world environments also improves our knowledge of future global change.
 The University of Tennessee Department of Geography has a strong program of research involving the reconstruction of past environmental conditions—climate, vegetation, fire, ecosystem disturbances, and human activity—from natural archives that include tree rings, soils, and lake sediments.
-Three faculty members (Sally Horn, Henri Grissino-Mayer, and Yingkui Li) and their students are active in paleoclimate and paleoenvironmental research funded by the National Science Foundation and a variety of other agencies.
-The department has world-class laboratories in the Science and Engineering Research Facility for the study of tree rings (Laboratory of Tree-Ring Science, directed by Grissino-Mayer) and for cosmogenic nuclide dating and analyses of pollen, charcoal, and other proxy indicators in sediments and soils (Laboratory of Paleoenvironmental Research, directed by Horn and Li).
+Two faculty members (Sally Horn and Yingkui Li) and their students are active in paleoclimate and paleoenvironmental research funded by the National Science Foundation and a variety of other agencies.
+The department has world-class laboratories for the study of tree rings (under the direction of Sally Horn) and for cosmogenic nuclide dating and analyses of pollen, charcoal, and other proxy indicators in sediments and soils (Laboratory of Paleoenvironmental Research, directed by Horn and Li).
 Adjunct faculty member Chad Lane (University of North Carolina Wilmington) brings expertise in isotope geochemistry, and serves on several student committees.
 The University of Tennessee’s Initiative for Quaternary Paleoclimate Research, currently directed by Horn, is housed in Geography (http://web.utk.edu/~cqpr/), and faculty collaborate with colleagues in Earth and Planetary Sciences, Anthropology, and Ecology and Evolutionary Biology in studies of past climate and environment from natural archives.

 Geomorphology and Soils